AkramsBookshelf/GCT-Unity/GameManager/TUT_SingletonBase.md

 - Easy to maintain as our project grows

-# ⚒️ Creating a Singleton Base Class
+# ⚒️ Tutorial: Creating a Singleton Base Class
 > By: Akram Taghavi-Burris | © 2026

 <details>